» Debt After Death

 We've all seen them: the TV ads featuring actors from our favorite shows of past decades, now a bit grayer and more mature—just like us.
 We liked them then, and we like them now, as they impart more wisdom, this time about reverse mortgages and how they can relieve financial worries for older Americans.
 At some point, the camera pans to smiling senior citizens who are now able to enjoy their golden years unburdened by financial stress.

 If this sounds too good to be true, it probably is.
 Let's talk about reverse mortgages, what they are, and how they can affect your family at your death (or sooner).

 In essence, a reverse mortgage is a home equity loan.
 Unlike a typical home equity loan, in which you borrow a sum of money using your home as security and then pay it back over time, With a reverse mortgage, your home still secures the loan, but you receive a lump sum amount or possibly a line of credit.
 At your death, or the death of the last surviving borrower who uses the home as a principal residence, the reverse mortgage becomes due and payable.
-The amount due will be greater than the amount of disbursements, in order to co… Read More
+The amount due will be greater than the amount of disbursements, in order to cover… Read More

 Years ago, people typically bought cars and drove them until they were no longer roadworthy (the cars, not the people).
 These days, it's much more common to replace your vehicle every few years, whether by purchasing or leasing a new vehicle.

 An unintended consequence of this trend is that more and more people are passing away with vehicle debt.
 What happens to your vehicle, and the debt that's attached, when you die?
 Do your kids or spouse inherit your car loan or lease?

 Dealing With a Car Lease After a Death